jimken123/soda/versioned_docs/version-v0.17.0/connectors/tsk.md

 ---
-description: Sequence connector for Autopsy / The Sleuth Kit.
+description: Phoenix connector for Autopsy / The Sleuth Kit.
 Include TSK in your automation workflows.
 Create cases, ingest data, generate reports, and list data sources.
 ---

 # The Sleuth Kit® Connector